FeroXx07/Game-Installer-Creation/docs/index.md

 One such technique is **application packaging**, which is a critical component of an overall software configuration management strategy.

 ## TYPES OF INSTALLATIONS
-1. Attended installation
+**1. Attended installation**

 ![](https://github.com/FeroXx07/Game-Installer-Creation/blob/main/docs/gifs/WizardGIF.gif)

   Is the most common form of installation.
 An installation process usually needs a user who attends it to make choices, such as accepting or declining an end-user license      agreement (EULA), specifying preferences such as the installation location, supplying passwords or assisting in product activation.

-2. Silent installation
+**2. Silent installation**

 ![](https://github.com/FeroXx07/Game-Installer-Creation/blob/main/docs/images/SilentInstaller.png)

   Installation that does not display messages or windows during its progress.

-3. Unattended installation
+**3. Unattended installation**

 ![](https://github.com/FeroXx07/Game-Installer-Creation/blob/main/docs/images/UnattendedInstallation.png)

   Installation that is performed without user interaction during its progress or with no user present at all.

-4. Network installation
+**4. Network installation**

 ![](https://github.com/FeroXx07/Game-Installer-Creation/blob/main/docs/images/NewtorkInstaller.jpg)

   Network installation, may be done by installing a minimal system before proceeding to download further packages over the network.